 5. New credit

 New credit means recently-opened credit accounts.
+This includes getting credit cards with no credit history.
 FICO computes 10% of its score based on how many new credit accounts a borrower has opened.
 Typically, a person who has taken up many loans in a short period prior to applying for the loan in question will be considered a credit risk, and his score will be reduced by a few points.
 VantageScore also penalizes your credit score for making multiple hard inquiries in a short period of time, for availing debt.

 FICO vs. VantageScore

 FICO and VantageScore have similar credit scoring models (described above) and solicit credit information from the same three major credit bureaus- Equifax, TransUnion, and Experian.
 But there are significant differences in their computation method and rating priorities.

 FICO gathers credit reports from the three bureaus for millions of consumers at once, and then, analyzes them to arrive at a final score.
 VantageScore uses a combined set of consumer credit files for a borrower from credit bureaus.

 FICO requires at least six months of credit history and at least one account reported to the CRA in this period.
 VantageScore is great for new borrowers as it asks for only one month of prior credit history and one reported account within the last two years.

 Different treatment of late payments

 FICO penalizes all types of late payments equally.
 But VantageScore penalizes more points for late mortgage payments.